Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 11 > Chapter Notes: Equality

 How can we promote Equality?

-We need to consider if the use of affirmative action is justified for purposes of bringing about equality.
+We need to consider whether the use of affirmative action is justified for the purposes of bringing about equality.

 Establishing Formal Equality

-• The first step towards bringing about equality is ending the formal system of inequality and privileges.
+• The first step towards bringing about equality is ending the formal system of inequality and privilege.

 • Social, economic and political inequalities all over the world have been protected by customs and legal systems that prohibited some sections of society from enjoying certain kinds of opportunities and rewards.

-• Attainment of equality requires that all such restrictions or privileges should be brought to an end.
-This is what Indian Constitution does.
+• Attainment of equality requires that all such restrictions or privileges be brought to an end.
+This is what the Indian Constitution does.

 • Most modern constitutions and democratic governments have formally accepted the principle of equality and incorporated it as identical treatment by law to all citizens without any regard to their caste, race, religion or gender.